-Murphy et al. (2019) used spline formulations for Chesapeake Bay water quality related to those proposed here, but for different goals and with different handling of smoothness.
-They evaluated a “gam0” with only s(doy) and linear cont_year terms, a “gam1” like our SYD, and a “gam2” like our SYDI.
+Murphy et al. (2019) used spline formulations for Chesapeake Bay water quality analyses that are comparable to those proposed here, but for different goals and with different handling of smoothness.
+They evaluated a “gam0” with only a cyclic spline for doy and linear cont_year terms, a “gam1” like our SYD, and a “gam2” like our SYDI.
 In application, only “gam2” was used, including the addition of splines as functions of hydrologic variables to account for finer-scale variation.
-Murphy et al. allowed a maximum number of knots in the s(cont_year) term of 2/3 times the number of years and do not explicitly consider the number of knots in the interaction spline, following an ad hoc allocation of variation in the data to different components based on previous interpretations of water quality dynamics in the system.
-Constraining splines with insufficient knots could inflate Type I error rates for temporal changes and we seek to lower this risk by increasing the upper limit for the knots for the s(cont_year) term.
+Murphy et al. (2019) allowed a maximum number of knots for the cont_year spline (f1()) of 2/3 times the number of years and do not explicitly consider the number of knots in the interaction spline, following an ad hoc allocation of variation in the data to different components based on previous interpretations of water quality dynamics in the system.
+Constraining splines with insufficient knots could inflate Type I error rates for temporal changes and we seek to lower this risk by increasing the upper limit for the knots for the f1() term.
 Finally, Murphy et al. (2019) present large AIC differences between their spline formulations.
 We instead emphasize that, given sufficient knots, the models represent alternative formulations of conceptually similar explanations for the data and yield similar fits (Table 3), resulting in near ties for AIC between models.

-We visually compare chl-a estimates from models SY, SYD, and SYDI to emphasize that similar fits can be achieved by all of the presented models (Figure 3, SY is identical to S and is not shown).
-Models S, SYD, and SYDI were fit to chl-a data from station 34 using large k values for the arguments num_knots_y, num_knots_D, num_knots_Y_ti, and num_knots_D_ti for each model.
-Predictions by day of year from each model are visually similar (Figure 3a) and closely follow the 1:1 line (Figure 3b).
-However, when contrasting the estimates using only the continuous year smoother (s(cont_year)), the fits differ substantially because of how each model allocates variation to the splines.
+To evaluate the theoretical and conceptual similarities and differences among the GAM structures discussed above, we visually compared chl-a estimates from models S, SYD, and SYDI (Figure 3; note that SY is identical to S and is not shown).
+Models S, SYD, and SYDI were fit to chl-a data from station 34 using a sufficiently high number of knots for the respective splines for each model.
+As expected, predictions by day of year from each model are visually similar (Figure 3a) and closely follow the 1:1 line (Figure 3b).
+However, the component of predictions explained by the continuous year smoother (f1()) differs between models that include additional smoothers (Figure 3c), offering a graphical impression of the degree to which data variability was partitioned to different GAM components.
 These results are also reflected in differences in the effective degrees of freedom among the additive components of each model (Table 3).
-Accordingly, even though the models differ by which structural component describes variation in the chl-a time series, they provide similar predictions.

-For all results, model S was used with enough knots in num_knots_y to evaluate chl-a trends across the monitoring stations in the SFE.
+For all results, model S was used with enough knots in f1() to evaluate chl-a trends across the monitoring stations in the SFE.
 This model was chosen because of the relatively faster processing time to fit the model, while providing nearly identical explanatory power as compared to the other models (Table 3).

 Second-stage analysis: Seasonal features with uncertainties

-In the second-stage analysis, we estimated a seasonal average, such as the mean spring chl-a concentrations, with the associated uncertainty in each year.
+In the second-stage analysis, we estimated a seasonal average, such as the mean spring chl-a concentrations, along with its associated uncertainty, in each year.
 We defined μt as the seasonal average in year t, μt as an estimate of μt, and σμ,t as the estimated standard error of μt.
 The season includes n days.
 For simplicity, the following text omits subscript t.